Skip to main content

 (Service principal OAuth only) The client secret you generated when creating your service principal.

-A Databricks configuration profile contains settings and other information that Databricks needs to authorize access.
-Databricks configuration profiles are stored in local client files for your tools, SDKs, scripts, and apps to use.
-The standard configuration profile file is named .databrickscfg.
+Databricks configuration profiles contain settings and credentials that Databricks tools and SDKs need to authorize access.
+These profiles are stored in local client files (typically named .databrickscfg) for your tools, SDKs, scripts, and apps to use.

 For more information, see Databricks configuration profiles.